AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/bdd-logging.md

 Explanations
 ------------
 There cases when you need to show your colleagues or managers what tests do you have.
 Sometimes you may have manual test cases, but their maintenance and up-to-date state are questionable.
 Also, many times you need additional work to associate the tests with the test cases.
 Some frameworks give you a way to write human readable tests through the Gherkin language.
 The main idea is non-technical people to write these tests.
 However, we believe this approach is doomed.
 Or it is doable only for simple tests.
-This is why in Bellatrix we built a feature that generates the test cases after the tests execution.
+This is why in BELLATRIX we built a feature that generates the test cases after the tests execution.
 After each action or assertion, a new entry is logged.

 After the test is executed the following log is created: